Music Career Finder

 Experience & Skills

-First and foremost, Music Teachers must have superior musical skills.
-This includes being accomplished on at least one instrument, sometimes more.
-Knowledge and understanding of how all the instruments work and being able to teach basic performance skills on those instruments are also important and useful skills.
+First and foremost, music teachers must have superior musical skills.
+This means being accomplished on at least one instrument, sometimes more.

 Education & Training